François Fages: Career

 and the decidability of associative-commutative unification in presence of several function symbols (conjecture of Stickel, 1981).

 In rule-based modelling, he is known for having created in 1988 a reactive rule-based language at Thomson-CSF (now Thalès group), which was later industrialized by ILOG (now IBM-Ilog) and became ILOG-Rules in 1996.

-Fages theorem states that in a logic program with negations, but without circuits through an odd number of negations, the stable models of the program coincide with the Herbrand models of its Clark's completion.
+In logic programming, Fages' theorem states that if a normal logic program is positive-order-consistent—that is, there is no infinite sequence of ground atoms a0, a1, a2, ... related by positive dependencies from ai+1 to ai in the atom dependency graph—then the stable models of the program coincide with the two-valued Herbrand models of its Clark's completion.

 This result has shown useful for implementing stable model semantics with classical propositional satisfiability solvers.

+This theorem has also been generalized to disjunctive logic programs.

 In concurrent constraint logic programming, he has established with Paul Ruet and Sylvain Soliman the logical semantics of concurrent constraint programs in Jean-Yves Girard's linear logic.

 This result has been generalized to Constraint handling rules and to the asynchronous Pi-calculus.

 In 2010 Fages co-ordinated a project to use mathematics to improve the packing of light bulbs and other oddly shaped products.